-Sarah Rosensweet is a parenting coach and educator, and the parenting advice columnist for Canada’s Globe and Mail newspaper.
+Sarah Rosensweet is a parenting coach and educator, and the host of the popular parenting podcast, The Peaceful Parenting Podcast.

-She lives in Toronto with her husband and three big kids (ages 12, 15, and 18).
+She lives in Toronto with her husband and two of her three big kids (ages 16, 19, and 23).

 Sarah speaks to parent communities around the GTA, teaches workshops, and works one-on-one virtually with parents all over the world.